Monday, July 15, 2013

 In response to a constituent email, he said the following:

 Thanks for your message.
 I strongly disagree with you on this issue and am the House prime sponsor of the bill that will provide marriage equality for same-sex couples.
 I can assure you that the legislation will provide strong protection for religious liberty.
 No priest or clergy person will be required to solemnize any marriage, and no religious organization may be compelled to permit its facilities to be used in connection with any marriage.
 But civil marriage is a legal construct of the Revised Code of Washington, and it is very much up to the legislature to define who can marry.
-I believe that our state has a strong interest in not discriminating against -- and harming -- the families of same-sex couples based on the religious views of a small and dwindling minority. (emphasis added).
+I believe that our state has a strong interest in not discriminating against -- and harming -- the families of same-sex couples based on the religious views of a small and dwindling minority. (emphasis added).As a long-time advocate for redefining marriage, his perspective on the issue is precisely what one would expect.
+While he has his facts wrong on the issue of religious freedom, what is most striking about his comments is his description of those who disagree as a "small and dwindling minority."

 All families in Washington are hurt by our current policy of treating some families as different and inferior.
 All families in Washington will be strengthened by making civil marriage available to couples regardless of their sexual orientation.